unixsuperhero/blog/catalog/spatial-model.md

 language used when naming things, and what values are important which affect how you make decisions.

+The service objects I see in practice tend to contain all levels of abstraction.

 #### Separation and Coupling

 The ideal model also includes some components that are often either neglected